CSS content cards are a great way to organize listings of blog posts, products, services, or just about any repetitive content.

 When it comes to online product listings, simple is usually better.
 Such is the case with the beautiful simplicity of this product card.
 Need more detail?
 Hovering reveals sizing and color information.
-The result is a very elegant UI.
+The result is an exquisite UI.

 One of the nice aspects of this layout is that it adapts well to multiline headlines.
-So often we’re forced to trim headlines to an unnatural length and this gives us a bit more freedom.
+So often, we’re forced to trim headlines to an unnatural length, which gives us a bit more freedom.
 Beyond that, this pure CSS design is attractive and quite easy for the user to follow.

 This Recipe Card layout will surely get some mouths watering.
-A bit wider than most cards seen in this roundup, it’s the perfect size for showcasing a dash more content.
+It’s a bit wider than most cards seen in this roundup.
+It’s the perfect size for showcasing a dash more content.
 The use of icons adds to the index card look.

 It’s in the Cards